 Using theatre productions and educational workshops to bridge cultural divides and lift up underrepresented voices, Imagination Stage’s Theatre for Change program explores complex social justice issues to help build a new generation of compassionate, collaborative children who are capable of changing the world.

-To receive a virtual 10 Seconds experience this Spring or Summer contact [email protected]
+To receive a virtual 10 Seconds experience, contact

 Enhancing the impact and engagement of the show is a range of resources, including a learning activity guide, a post-performance workshop for attendees, and professional development training for teachers.

 For more information contact:

 Imagination Stage’s Youth and Police Partnership brings together young people and DC law enforcement officers to build trusting relationships and find common ground.
 Officers and youth use acting, improv, and visual art as a way to begin conversations around themes that are relevant to their lives and the communities they live and work in.
 Through this program, a space is provided for youth and officers to create art and share experiences that strengthen relationships and foster a community of trust and understanding that can be taken beyond the workshop.

 Our lead partner is the DC Police Foundation; the project is supported by Wells Fargo, DC Commission for the Arts and Humanities, and The Children’s Theatre Foundation of America.

 In a continuation of our mission to explore complex social issues to help build a new generation of compassionate, collaborative children who are capable of changing the world, the Theatre for Change department of Imagination Stage launched the Voices Beyond Bars (VBB) program in 2019 that included 18 young men between the ages of 17 and 21.
 This was possible through a successful partnership with the Montgomery County Correctional Facility in Boyd, Maryland.